SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *...I don't want to be vulnerable, I'm supposed to be tough.*

-Rainbow noticed Fluttershy walking into Carousel Boutique below her but didn't comment on it.
+Rainbow saw Fluttershy walking into Carousel Boutique below her, but didn't comment on it.

 *You are tough, but you of all ponies should know that to get the reward you have to accept the risk, besides, would Fluttershy ever want to hurt you?*